So, about 85% of B2B marketers use email tools to strengthen their email marketing plans.

 Conclusion

-The above list of alternatives to Mailchimp can definitely cater to your business requirements.
+The above list of Mailchimp alternatives can definitely cater to your business requirements.
 There are software that offer some really unique features while others offer omnichannel marketing.
 Test out these tools through free plans or trials.
 And most importantly, stick to services that provide comprehensive support.

 Don’t forget to track your email performance and consistently converse with your audience.
 Find the frequency that works best for you and automate certain emails to optimize your time.